-Almost 20 years have passed since I first discovered what Parental Alienation Syndrome (PAS) is.
+Almost 20 years have passed since I first discovered what Parental Alienation Syndrome (PAS) and its sister pathology, Parental Alienation (PA), are.
 I continue to research this devastating pathology and have been watching a video that I feel is one of the most informative and eye-opening I have yet seen:

 Dr. Craig Childress, perhaps more than any licensed professional in my research, has helped to bring the often controversial discussion of PAS into being recognized as an official pathology using standard and long accepted psychological constructs for its validation.

 In this video, there was much new information that pertains to my own immediate family dysfunctions and I will list some of these findings.

 When I first started research into what was happening with my daughters (who I could see with my own eyes were slipping away from me virtually each time I saw them during my parenting time), I was soon struck with the uncanny resemblance PAS/PA had with my situation.